Swipe or click text to view sign language.

 - Saying it loudly or more slowly

-Online, nothing has been done to make webpages Deaf-friendly.
+But online, little has been done to make webpages Deaf-friendly.

 Signly’s allows Deaf customers to self-serve, making access to sign language easy – an integrated part of the way an organisation does business.
 Users choose the best channel for them to access sign language.

 Corporates now have more ways to fulfil their passion for inclusion, removing barriers so Deaf customers get the same level of service as everyone else.

 If you like it, please share on social media and ask your bank or other website owners to activate Signly on their sites by contacting us.